alfikpl/ao486/README.md

 ### BIOS

-The ao486 project uses the BIOS from the Bochs project.
+The ao486 project uses the BIOS from the Bochs project (http://http://bochs.sourceforge.net, version 2.6.2).
 Some minor changes were required to support the hard drive.

-The VGA BIOS is from the VGABIOS project.
+The VGA BIOS is from the VGABIOS project (http://www.nongnu.org/vgabios, version 0.7a).
 No changes were required.
 The VGA model does not have VBE extensions, so the extensions were disabled.

 ### NIOS2 controller